SYS-Labs/rollux-tutorial/cross-dom-bridge-erc20/README.md

 ```

 Wait the challenge period.
-On Goerli the challenge period is very short (a few seconds) to speed up debugging.
+On Syscoin Tanenbaum the challenge period is very short (a few seconds) to speed up debugging.
 On the production network it is seven days for security.

 ```js